+Evan Bellingar earned a degree in Horticulture from Oregon State University, and was OSU’s first graduate with the Viticulture and Enology Option.
+Evan was the student manager at OSU’s research vineyard.
 In 2011, Evan came to Yamhill County and joined Results Partners, a local vineyard development and management company, as a site manager.
 Evan has been at the Terry Family Vineyard site from day one.
 He has overseen the transformation of an abandoned Christmas tree farm that was little more than an unkempt rock pile overrun with wild berries, all the way through excavation, planting, fencing and cultivation to today’s sustainably farmed and manicured vineyard.

 February 17th, 2017